 This is what our history teacher taught us when I was in ninth grade.
 She annoyed us, but learning answers became doubly easy during the exams.
 That’s the relevance of an organized copy.

 When I write blogs, they are always written in points.
 But, prior to that, I divide the blog into sections in the following sequence –

 However, segmenting the content depends on the topic as well.
 So there’s no hard and fast rule.
 Each paragraph is introduced with a catchy heading.
 These little features would inevitably make your write-up more appealing to the reader.
-It would appear not like a boring and lengthy thesis but a clutter-free and sense-making article.
+After all, you don’t have to jot down a boring and lengthy thesis.
+You want a clutter-free article that is neatly written.

 For reference, read http://chowki2go.com/saucy-salsa-with-samosa/

-Subject – One-liners for a notable globally recognized institution offering specialized bachelor courses.
+Subject – One-liners for one of the most notable and globally recognized institutions offering specialized bachelor courses.

 Time given – 40 minutes

 Word limit – Not exceeding 7 words